jeremyriverain/Arithmetic-Game/README.md

-# Calculation game
+# Artithmetic game

 Side project, just for testing purposes.

-Playing around Vue 3 and Typescript.
+Playing around Vue 3, Typescript support in Vuejs.

-I set myself a constraint: only use the new Composition API.
+I set myself some constraints:

+- only use the new Composition API.
+- don't install Vuex to manage my state and use composable functions instead

+You can see a [demo here](https://quack-bean.surge.sh/#/)

 ## Project setup